cssnr/portainer-stack-deploy-action/README.md

 # Contributing

+Contributions of all kinds are welcome, including updating this [README.md](https://github.com/cssnr/portainer-stack-deploy-action/blob/master/README.md).
 If you would like to submit a PR, please review the [CONTRIBUTING.md](#contributing-ov-file).

-To contribute to the [documentation site](https://portainer-deploy.cssnr.com/) go here: [cssnr/portainer-stack-deploy-docs](https://github.com/cssnr/portainer-stack-deploy-docs)
+To contribute to the [documentation site](https://portainer-deploy.cssnr.com/) go to [cssnr/portainer-stack-deploy-docs](https://github.com/cssnr/portainer-stack-deploy-docs).

 Please consider making a donation to support the development of this project and [additional](https://cssnr.com/) open source projects.